FarronF/limerick-council-meetings/meetings/2017/12/12-Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 24th November 2017.md

 • On the proposal of Councillor Mitchell, seconded by Councillor Ryan, it was agreed to

-receive a Deputation from Hospital Community Council at the December Meeting.--- 8
+receive a Deputation from Hospital Community Council at the December Meeting.
+---
+8

 • On the proposal of Councillor Sheehy, seconded by Councillor Teefy, it was agreed to